 There are many EFC systems in Europe today.
 However, most of them have been developed and expanded on a regional basis creating different variants between different nations.
 In order to reap the full benefits of EFC systems they need to be interoperable, allowing a vehicle to pay charges in different countries using a single on-board equipment (OBE) and a single contract.

-For this reason European regulations have been adopted (i.e. Directive 2004/52/EC, EC Decision 2009/750/EC and Directive (EU) 2019/520) that set out to create a European electronic toll service (EETS).
-Interested EETS users must be provided with the option to sign up for a single subscription contract and OBE with an EETS Service Provider of his choice, giving them access to the service on the whole of the road network in the entire Community.
+For this reason the European Economic Area has adopted legislation with the aim to create a European electronic toll service (EETS).
+Interested EETS users must be provided with the option to sign up for a single subscription contract and OBE with an EETS Service Provider of his choice, giving them access to the service on the whole of the road network in the entire Community

 EFC standards provide solid technical support for agreements between stakeholders and form a foundation for the interoperability between EFC systems.
 Overall the standardisation of EFC contributes to improving circulation of goods, services and people in Europe.